eberkund/foreplay/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/eberkund/foreplay)](https://goreportcard.com/report/github.com/eberkund/foreplay)
 ![GitHub](https://img.shields.io/github/license/eberkund/foreplay)

-A precommit hook manager.
+A pre-commit hook manager.

-### How is this different from precommit?
+### How is this different from pre-commit?

-It makes not attempt to install precommit hooks for you and as a result is a lot simpler.
+It makes not attempt to install pre-commit hooks for you and as a result is a lot simpler.
 We assume the commands you want to run ahead of each commit have already been setup.

 ## Two output methods